vnneranicw/NJFrame/README.md

 # NJFrame
-NJFrame is a PHP framework mainly used to MySQL Query connection, with support of Auto Rollback and logging system.
+NJFrame is a PHP framework mainly used for MySQL Query connection, with support of Auto Rollback and logging system.